-PFOA

-The Little Hocking Water Association is aware that there are PFOA and related chemicals in its wellfield and there is a history of PFOA in the blood of many of its users.
-The granular activated carbon (GAC) plant, which filters Little Hocking water, operated throughout 2023 with the purpose of filtering water from our wellfield so the PFOA in the finished water (after treatment) is below reporting limits as it enters Little Hocking's distribution system.
+PFAS is an abbreviation for perfluoro and polyfluoro-alkyl substances that include as many as 15,000 different known compounds.
+Little Hocking has known about PFOA, one type of PFAS, in its water system since 2002 and has, since then, actively fought to remove PFOA (and other PFAS when it learned of them) from its water system.
+Little Hocking is also aware that there are PFOA, GenX, and other related chemicals in its wellfield and there is a history of PFOA in the blood of many of its users.
+Since November 2007, a granular activated (GAC) plant has been operating at Little Hocking for the purpose of filtering PFOA from water before it enters Little Hocking's distribution system.
+The GAC plant operated throughout 2024 with the purpose of filtering water from our wellfield so the PFOA in the finished water (after treatment) is below reporting limits as it enters Little Hocking's distribution system.
+The fact that water is below reporting limits means that the water delivered to Little Hocking's users has remained below the drinking water standards USEPA recently set.